mnooner256/pyqrcode/docs/index.rst

 Requirements
 ============

-The pyqrcode module only requires Python 2.7 or Python 3.
+The pyqrcode module only requires Python 2.6, 2.7, 3.x.
 You may want to install `pypng <https://pypi.python.org/pypi/pypng/>`_ in order to render PNG files, but it is optional.
 Note, pypng is a pure python PNG writer which does not require any other libraries.